Skip to main content

 OS

-The poller must be installed on a dedicated fresh Alma Linux/RHEL/Oracle Linux 8 or 9, or Debian 11 server.
+The poller must be installed on a dedicated fresh Alma Linux/RHEL/Oracle Linux 8 or 9 server.
 Debian 12 is also supported for pollers from version 24.04.
-See our knowledge base article How to install Linux to host Centreon software.
+See our knowledge base articles How to install Linux to host Centreon software and OS updates & security.

 Hardware